For some of us going to the bathroom and doing “#2” is as easy as a,b,c.

 18 Homes Remedies For Constipation

-The probiotics found in yoghurt may help improve the digestive system while keeping the good bacteria present in the body.
+The probiotics found in yogurt may help improve the digestive system while keeping the good bacteria present in the body.

-Remedy: Simply take 1 to 2 cups of yoghurt per daily and they will help to promote bowel movements..
+Remedy: Simply take 1 to 2 cups of yogurt per daily and they will help to promote bowel movements.

 2. Prune Juice